ouspg/chipwhisperer/README.md

 And do the previous.

-Alternatively, we can correctly configure the host Linux machine to use `udev` rules, which will reflect the container as well.
+Alternatively, we can correctly configure the host Linux machine to use `udev` rules, which will reflect to the container as well.
-This means, that `udev` rules have been applied, as described in he file [50-newae.rules.](50-newae.rules)
+This means, that `udev` rules have been applied, as described in the file [50-newae.rules.](50-newae.rules)

 To set `udev` correctly, copy it as: